samuxiii/dlf/README.md

 # Deep Learning Nanodegree

-These are my own projects of the Udacity nanodegree so please don't copy them.
+These are my own projects of Udacity nanodegree so please don't copy them.
 It's better for your understanding and learning to do the things by your own.

 ## Projects